emidec/emidec.github.io/_pages/hiring.md

 UCL "pay scales" are public -- see [https://www.ucl.ac.uk/human-resources/sites/human_resources/files/21-22_ucl_non-clinical_grade_structure_with_spinal_points-202108.pdf](https://www.ucl.ac.uk/human-resources/sites/human_resources/files/21-22_ucl_non-clinical_grade_structure_with_spinal_points-202108.pdf).

 Associate Professor are appointed at Grade 9, Lecturers typically at Grade 8.
 Pay, spine points, etc. are to be negotiated with the Head of Department and HR.
+Full Professors are on a [banding structure](https://www.ucl.ac.uk/human-resources/pay-benefits/salary-scales/professorial-banding-structure-20212022).

 ### 8. Do you offer a start-up package?

-Again, this is to be negotiated, but typically yes you can expect some "seed" funding for small equipment, travel, and some student support.
+Again, this is to be negotiated, but typically, yes, you can expect some "seed" funding for some equipment, travel, and student support.

 ### 9. How do you get promoted?

-We have a transparent and clear yearly process.
+We have a transparent (yearly) process.
 See [https://www.ucl.ac.uk/human-resources/policies-advice/academic-careers-framework-and-promotions-processes/academic-promotions-guidance](https://www.ucl.ac.uk/human-resources/policies-advice/academic-careers-framework-and-promotions-processes/academic-promotions-guidance).

 ### 10. Where can I find more information about UCL?

-Google is your friend :) But I think the UCL HR [Pay & Benefits page](https://www.ucl.ac.uk/human-resources/pay-and-staff-benefits) is a good resource for applicants.
+Google is your friend :) But I think the UCL HR Pay & Benefits [page](https://www.ucl.ac.uk/human-resources/pay-and-staff-benefits) is a really good resource for applicants.